patrickcapaldo/patrickcapaldo.github.io/_posts/2025-06-20-eu-ai-sovereignty.md

 ---

-This post was originally made on my Substack, Hidden Layers.
-Check it out [here.](https://patrickcapaldo.substack.com/p/europes-sovereign-ai-push)

 ## Before You Read

 **Who Should Read:** Engineers, strategists and decision-makers involved in AI deployment, data‑centre planning, and supply‑chain strategy in Europe.
 A basic familiarity with AI hardware ecosystems and European digital‑sovereignty debates is assumed.